Albert M. Lai, PhD, FACMI, FAMIA

 Associate Professor of Medicine, Division of General Medical Sciences, School of Medicine

-Associate Professor, Department of Computer Science and Engineering
+Associate Professor of Computer Science and Engineering, School of Engineering and Applied Science

 Albert M. Lai, PhD, is focused on applying computer science and informatics techniques to solve problems in the clinical domain.